theethaj/theethaj/README.md

 ### Hi there 👋
-### My name is Tetach.
-I am currently a Software Engineering student at Kasetsart University, Thailand.
+#### My name is Bank.
+I graduated from the Faculty of Computer Engineering, Kasetsart University.